-This Cream Cheese Mints recipe belonged to our Great Aunt Marian.
+This easy Cream Cheese Mints recipe belonged to our Great Aunt Marian.

 Back in the day, Aunt Marian catered weddings and made the wedding cakes, and these were the mints that accompanied the cake.
 Aunt Marian surprised our parents with a fountain in between the layers of the wedding cake.